jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 The primary reason I wanted to highlight this training and what I learned from it, though, is that you could argue that the dbt migration project I kicked off in year 2 was just one very long process improvement project.
 I was an individual contributor, not a manager, but I was still able to propose and implement an improvement that would substantially change how the team worked with the data warehouse.
 I had essentially spent a year constructing an internal process map of how the data warehouse functioned, and I could identify many instances of how implementing dbt would reduce waste in that process.
 I could use the tools and techniques I learned in the Innovation Training course to communicate the value of spending time implementing dbt to leadership and others who weren't familiar with the daily work and processes the data engineers and analysts followed.

-What a perfect segway into...
+What a perfect segue into...

 ## The second year (aka the year of doing)